GavinTheArchitect/CODENAME_AETHERIUS/README.md

 The core of the platform is an **AI strategist**.
 This showcases my ability to not just use AI, but to architect systems where AI acts as a "force multiplier," automating complex analysis that would normally take a human team weeks.

 #### 💻 OS Internals & System Hardening
 The platform is designed to be distributed as a hardened, custom Linux environment (a "distro" or containerized system).
 This demonstrates my deep knowledge of OS internals, secure infrastructure, and system hardening.
-It will likely be a custom Kali Linux XFCE version with the toolset embedded, distributed as a `.vmdk` for VMware.
+It is a custom Kali Linux XFCE version with the toolset embedded, distributed as a `.vmdk` for VMware.

 #### 🔵 Defensive Capabilities & Blue Teaming
 A key feature is the **AI-driven defensive playbook**.
 After an attack simulation, the AI analyzes the results and automatically generates hardening scripts, firewall rules, and detection signatures, showcasing my "purple-shaded duality."